Reviews For Anthem for the Scraps

 Wow!
 Okay, so Harry and Ginny both seem to be remembering something vital and terrifying from their pasts.
 I'm trying to determine possible general time lines and realize that my biggest question of the moment is: Does this story follow canon at all?
 As in, can I assume canon events up until a certain age or a particular book in the series?
 You've dropped hints that have occasionally made me suspicious about many canon events, but at other times, I wonder if I'm seeking hints where there are none and I should assume no canon events at all.
 Obviously, I realize that the conversation Harry and Ginny appear to be about to have might answer some of that.
 They are both orphans, or at least they both believe they are orphans, from what time?
 From what age?
 Greatly anticipating the next chapter :)

 This is a very short response, predicated by my foot being half out the door, so more to follow later.
-I will spill one key bit of unrevealed info: This story presumes canon up until the point of deciding whether it would be Pettigrew or Sirius who would serve as the Potters' Fidelius secret keeper.
+I will spill one key bit of unrevealed info: This story presumes canon up until the point of deciding whether it would be Pettigrew or someone else who would serve as the Potters' Fidelius secret keeper.

 Anyway, having lobbed a small knowledge grenade into things yesterday, I shift back into proper response mode.